Building A Free DIY Goat Playground – Step by Step

 Update on our DIY goat playground

-Since I have posted this article, many goats have played on these spools.
-All in all, they have held up pretty well for the last four years.
-We have since moved them to our gravel pit in the pasture, which is actually where my people kids had their very own playground many years ago.
+Since I posted this article, many goats have played on these spools.
+All in all, they have held up pretty well for the last handful of years.
+We have since moved them to our gravel pit in the pasture and added a set of DIY stairs.

 The little goat kids LOVE this DIY goat playground and the mothers are happy to get a break from nursing.